nanzt/noahtibet-ef/README.md

 * Wu X, Nan Z*, Zhao S, Zhao L, Cheng G. Spatial modelling of permafrost distribution and properties on the Qinghai-Tibet Plateau.
 Permafrost and Periglacial Processes.
 2018, 29(2): 86-99. doi:10.1002/ppp.1971. [https://onlinelibrary.wiley.com/doi/full/10.1002/ppp.1971](https://onlinelibrary.wiley.com/doi/full/10.1002/ppp.1971)

-This release is the version used for the simulation in the work submitted to Earth's Future.
+This release is the version used for the simulation in the work published on Earth's Future.
 We are continuourly working to improve the LSM more suitable for permafrost simulation on the QTP.
 We decided to disclose these codes in the hope of encouraging sharing by the permafrost science community.

 It is based on the Unified Noah LSM 3.4.1, which was originally developed by scientists from Research Applications Laboratory, NCAR.
 More information as well as the source codes of Noah LSM 3.4.1 can be found at [its official site]( https://ral.ucar.edu/solutions/products/unified-noah-lsm).